emmettng/eris-doc/note/haskell_related/quickcheck.md

 ## 2.Quickcheck
 Quickcheck stack project note:
-- exmaples in folder `tests/Quicknote`, the same as `source-dirs` in package.yaml
+- examples in folder `tests/Quicknote`, the same as `source-dirs` in package.yaml
 - main model in file `Examples.hs`, the same as `main` in package.yaml
 - The model name of file `Examples.hs` must be `Main` rather than `Example` or `Quicknote.Example`.
-  - The model name of file which is desgnated in `main` field in the package.yaml must be `Main`.
+  - The model name of file which is designated in `main` field in the package.yaml must be `Main`.
   - If there is more than one file in `tests/Quicknote` there mode name is the form `Quicknote.xxxx`.

 ```